jimlinntu/scaling-book/tpus.md

 ## TPU Networking

 **Chips are connected to each other through the ICI network in a Pod**.
-In older generations (TPU v2 and TPU v3), inference chips (e.g., TPU v5e), and Trilium (TPU v6e), ICI ("inter-chip interconnects”) connects the 4 nearest neighbors (with edge links to form a 2D torus).
+In older generations (TPU v2 and TPU v3), inference chips (e.g., TPU v5e), and Trillium (TPU v6e), ICI ("inter-chip interconnects”) connects the 4 nearest neighbors (with edge links to form a 2D torus).
 TPU v4 and TPU v5p are connected to the nearest 6 neighbors (forming a 3D torus).
 Note these connections do **not** go through their hosts, they are direct links between chips.

 {% include figure.liquid path="assets/img/ici-wraparound.png" class="img-fluid img-small" %}